I’m Becky, a third year English and History student. Welcome to a week in my life! Final year is pretty busy, so there is a lot to be done!

 I have a 9am on Thursdays, which means an early start.
 Having rolled out of bed, coffee in hand, I walk to campus.
 Third year English seminars are usually made up of about 8 people, so a rather intimate group which is actually great for discussions.

 After my seminar, I stay in the Spring Lane Building (SLB), which has loads of seating and desks for individual work, to do some dissertation work ahead of my supervision.
-We, as English and History students, are lucky to do a bridge dissertation, so we get two dissertation supervisors, one from each department, which means even more support!
+We, as English and History students, are lucky to do a bridge dissertation, so we get two dissertation supervisors, one from each subject, which means even more support!

 After this I head to the gym before heading home to do some more work.